jkohlin/wordpress-basics/2-ecosystem-theme-translations.md

 `{language}.po`, `{language}.pot`, `{language}.mo`

 These files are just different versions of the same content, and will load when that specific language is defined in the current Wordpress configuration.
+The .pot-file is a kind of blueprint containing all the translatable messages.
+The .po-file is what we get after translating a .pot-file into a specific language.
+The .mo-file is a binary version of the .po-file.

 Example from english.po: